Two Strategies for a Quick Website Refresh

 - Copy (the words)

 It has become easier to access quality websites and templates so that your website is up to snuff and doesn’t make people feel like they just jumped back to 2008 (or worse, 1998!)

-Once you get your design figured out, then the two other main aspects of your website are your copy (aka the words), and your images.
+Once you get your design figured out, the two other central aspects of your website are your copy (aka the words), and your images.

-Depending on what type of business you are, you’ll either going to pay a lot of attention on the images side or you will favor the copy side.
+Depending on what type of business you are, you’ll either going to pay a lot of attention to the images side or you will favor the copy side.

-But the best way to be successful in having a great converting website is to have a website that uses the right images and good copy together.
+But the best way to successfully have a great converting website is to have a website that uses the right images and good copy.

 They don’t want to spend too much time trying to figure out what it is that you do and how you can help them.
 So your website should quickly show them how you can fix their problem.